 - Ideas about where to look for interaction.

 - Feedback about the weaknesses of the data and suggestions for improvement.

 - Data collected by members of the scholarly community can be fed into open pipelines so everyone can benefit from it.

 - Contributions to open source projects.

-When we make the underlying observation data open, open up the source code, we give remove barriers that separate us from the altmetrics community, and the broader scholarly community.
+When we make the underlying observation data open and open up the source code, we remove barriers that separate us from the altmetrics community, and the broader scholarly community.
 When the community feels ownership of the service, they will be happier to contribute their feedback and their data.